 As you probably know, the Tibetan New Year — Losar — is coming up.
-On February 13, 2013 Tibetans will celebrate the start of the year 2140, a male water Snake year in the Tibetan calendar.
-[Note: This blog post was written in 2012.
-The date of Losar in other years will be different.
+On March 2, 2014 Tibetans will celebrate the start of the year 2141, a wood horse year in the Tibetan calendar.
+[Note: The date of Losar in other years will be different.
 You can always view the dates for the current year at our Tibetan holidays post.]

 Last week, a reader posted on our Tibetan Culture Facebook page that she’d love to learn how to set up a proper altar for Losar.
 The reader, Tenzin, asked if we would consider writing some blog posts about how to prepare for Losar.
 (For a full how-to guide for celebrating Losar, see our post Losar – Tibetan New Year.)